-Deep Boltzmann machine (DBM), proposed in [33], is a recently introduced variant of Boltzmann machines which extends a widely used restricted Boltzmann machine (RBM) to have multiple layers of hidden neurons.
-It differs from the popular deep belief network (DBN) which is built by stacking multiple layers of RBMs [19] in that every edge in the DBM model is undirected.
+Deep Boltzmann machine (DBM), proposed in [36], is a recently introduced variant of Boltzmann machines which extends the widely used restricted Boltzmann machine (RBM) to have multiple layers of hidden neurons.
+It differs from the popular deep belief network (DBN) which is built by stacking multiple layers of RBMs [22] in that every edge in the DBM model is undirected.
 This construction of DBMs facilitates propagating uncertainties across multiple layers of hidden variables.

-Although it is straightforward to derive a learning algorithm for DBMs using a variational approximation and stochastic maximum likelihood method, recent research (see, for example, [33] and [13]) has shown that learning the parameters of DBMs is not trivial.
+Although it is straightforward to derive a learning algorithm for DBMs using a variational approximation and stochastic maximum likelihood method, recent research (for example [36] and [15]) has shown that learning the parameters of DBMs is not trivial.
 Especially the generative performance of the trained model, commonly measured by the variational lower-bound of log-probabilities of test samples, tends to degrade as more hidden layers are added.